huggingface/transformers/docs/source/en/tasks/audio_classification.md

 <Youtube id="KWwzcmG98Ds"/>

-Audio classification - just like with text - assigns a class label as output from the input data..
+Audio classification - just like with text - assigns a class label as output from the input data.
 The only difference is instead of text inputs, you have raw audio waveforms.
 Some practical applications of audio classification include identifying speaker intent, language classification, and even animal species by their sounds.

 This guide will show you how to: